Piri Thomas: Down These Mean Streets

+One of his most known works is the chapter in Down These Mean Streets called Brothers Under the Skin.
+In this chapter, Piri Thomas brings light to an altercation between him and his brother in which they argued about their race.
+Piri's brother, Jose, is adamant about being only Puerto Rican and white.
+While Piri is able to acknowledge that he has black ancestry and is willing to go "down south" to learn more about his culture.
+The brothers go back and forth on the topic about their race and end up physically hurting one another.
+Both their parents seem to deny the fact that they have Black heritage as well and Piri's mother believes that he does not like to be "un negrito".

+Savior, Savior, Hold My Hand

+In 1972, Thomas published Savior, Savior, Hold My Hand.
+Thomas describes matters regarding faith, vulnerability, and seeking guidance throughout life.
+Thomas, delving into his own personal experiences, recounts how he chose to lead his life after being released from prison.
+The book follows Thomas as he converts to Christianity, helps inner-city youth, finds job employment, and how he gets married.
+This book serves as a plea from Thomas himself to a higher power as he has a desire to change his life.

+Those who critique Savior, Savior, Hold My Hand reference how this book lacks Thomas' emotionality from his first book, Down These Mean Streets.

 Later years

 Thomas was an influential precursor to the Nuyorican Movement which included poets Pedro Pietri, Miguel Algarín, and Giannina Braschi, who wrote of life in New York City using a mix of English and Spanish.
 Thomas worked on a book titled A Matter of Dignity and on an educational film entitled Dialogue with Society.

 Thomas traveled around the U.S., Central America and Europe, giving lectures and conducting workshops in colleges and universities.
-He was the subject of the film Every Child is Born a Poet: The Life and Work of Piri Thomas, by Jonathan Robinson, which featured a soundtrack by Kip Hanrahan.
+In 1968, Gordon Parks filmed a documentary titled The World of Piri Thomas.
+In 2003, Jonathan Meyer Robinson made a film Every Child is Born a Poet: The Life and Work of Piri Thomas, which featured a soundtrack by Kip Hanrahan.

 On October 17, 2011, Thomas died from pneumonia at his home in El Cerrito, California.
 He was survived by his wife Suzie Dod Thomas, six children, and three stepchildren.